IDFC First Bank: Products and services

 The bank provides products and services related to retail banking, wholesale banking and investment banking.

 In 2017, IDFC Bank launched an Aadhaar-linked cashless merchant solution.

 The bank became a member of the Open Network for Digital Commerce in September 2022.
 Subsequently, it began enrolling small merchants, who are existing customers with current accounts, onto a partner application registered with ONDC.
-In 2023, it launched central bank digital currency under the guidance of the RBI.
+In 2023, it launched a central bank digital currency under the guidance of the RBI.

 Rural lending

-The bank's rural lending portfolio consists of 60% women borrowers, as of October 2023.
-The typical loan size is ₹2-3 lakh.
-The portfolio has a 99.7% collection rate, a gross NPA of 1.2%, and a net NPA of 0.3%.

 In South and Central India, the rural lending is led by IDFC First Bharat Limited (IFBL) which traces its roots to Grama Vidiyal, a Tamil Nadu-based public charitable trust established in 1986.
 In 2003, it became a microfinance institution called Grama Vidiyal Micro Finance Limited (GVMFL).
 In 2016, IDFC Bank acquired GVMFL, turning it into a wholly owned subsidiary of the bank.
 GVMFL later became known as IDFC First Bharat Limited.

 Financials

-In the financial year 2024, the bank had a capital adequacy ratio of 16.82%.
-As of 30 September 2024, the overall gross non-performing asset (NPA) ratio is 1.92%, while the net NPA ratio is 0.48%.
+As of 30 June 2026, the bank reported a capital adequacy ratio of 15.05% under the Basel III framework.
+The gross non-performing Asset ratio stood at 1.51%, while the net non-performing asset ratio was 0.44%.
+The bank reported operating income (excluding trading gains) of ₹8,100 crore, core pre-provision operating profit (core PPOP) of ₹2,371 crore, and profit after tax of ₹1,075 crore.

-In 2023, it became one of the top 10 banks in India by market capitalization.

-Sponsorships

-In 2020, the bank signed Amitabh Bachchan as its first brand ambassador.

-In 2023, the bank obtained the title sponsorship rights for all Board of Control for Cricket in India's international and domestic home matches.

 Philanthropy

-Under bank's employee-funded Ghar Ghar Ration program, the bank employees will supply ration kits to 50,000 low income customers whose livelihoods has been impacted by the pandemic.
-As many as 16,000 beneficiaries have been reached across Rajasthan, Madhya Pradesh, Maharashtra, Odisha, Gujarat, Karnataka, Haryana, Tamil Nadu, Andhra Pradesh, and Chhattisgarh under this program.
-The lender has also identified 250 vulnerable families who have lost an earning member of their family to COVID-19 with a cash relief support of ₹10,000 in a partnership with 'Give India'.
+Under the bank's employee-funded Ghar Ghar Ration program, the bank employees suppled ration kits to 50,000 low income customers whose livelihoods were impacted by the COVID-19 pandemic.
+As many as 16,000 beneficiaries were reached across Rajasthan, Madhya Pradesh, Maharashtra, Odisha, Gujarat, Karnataka, Haryana, Tamil Nadu, Andhra Pradesh, and Chhattisgarh.
+The lender also identified 250 vulnerable families who had lost an earning member of their family to COVID-19, with a cash relief support of ₹10,000 in a partnership with Give India.

+Controversies

+In February 2026, multi-bank financial irregularities involving Haryana government-owned accounts linked to various departments, boards and entities came to light across Chandigarh-area branches of IDFC First Bank, AU Small Finance Bank and Kotak Mahindra Bank.
+The total amount is estimated at around ₹950 crore.
+The issue first came to light in January 2026 when the Haryana finance department started the process of closure and transfer of various accounts of the state government, leading to the reconciliation process.
+This process identified discrepancies across multiple accounts and institutions during the subsequent review.
+During the course of reconciliation, some accounts of Chandigarh branch of IDFC First Bank were found to have an initial variance of ₹590 crore.
+On 24 February 2026, before the investigation was completed and before any formal recovery process ended, IDFC First Bank credited ₹578 crore to the accounts of the state departments in the first 24 hours, including ₹556 crore in deposits and ₹22 crore in interest.